 Written by Pranavi Khaitan , a grade 12 student and senior editor at – I Kid You Not

 Climate change has emerged as a global concern for nations around the world.
-It is a threat to the security and survival of the human race and can have Highly destructive or damaging. effects on the planet.
-Greenhouse gas discharge of something, especially gas or radiation contain 82% of carbon dioxide and are a major contributer towards climate change.
+It is a threat to the security and survival of the human race and can have devastating effects on the planet.
+Greenhouse gas emissions contain 82% of carbon dioxide and are a major contributer towards climate change.
 Economists around the world have proposed the policy of Carbon pricing to help reduce carbon emissions.

 What is Carbon Pricing?